Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: Testing different sets of nonlocal operators

 The alternative sets, Set 1 to Set 4, are defined by the choice of 4 nonlocal operators as follows:

 An important consideration in choosing the operator set is regarding the perturbativeness of the nonlocal pieces, which is important for their application in QMC calculations.
 In Fig.~\ref{fig:different_non_local_sets}, we show the differences between the phase shifts in several partial waves for these interactions and the predictions with all nonlocal parts set to zero.
-By examining these differences, we can judge the relative strength of the nonlocal terms, i.e. the extent to which the full solution is determined by the local operators alone.
-While the question of the perturbativeness of the nonlocal operators depends on the observable in question, this phase shift analysis might already indicate the sets of nonlocal operators that would be best suited for a perturbative treatment in many-body calculations.
-Generally, all sets perform comparably well, while Set 3 and the N$^3$LO$_{\rm LA}$-09 are the only sets giving a reasonable behavior in the $^1$P$_1$ partial wave.
-Set 3 seems to be slightly more perturbative in the P waves but N$^3$LO$_{\rm LA}$-09 performs better in the S and D wave channels.
-This indicates that the choice of nonlocal operators made in this work, Eq.~\eqref{eq:nonlocal_ops}, might be well suited for applications to many-body nuclear systems.
+By examining these differences, we can judge the relative strength of the nonlocal terms, i.e., the extent to which the full solution is determined by the local operators alone.
+While the question of the perturbativeness of the nonlocal operators depends on the observable in question, this phase shift analysis could indicate the sets of nonlocal operators that would be best suited for a perturbative treatment in many-body calculations.
+Generally, the performance of all sets are comparable, indicating that the choice of nonlocal operators made in this work, Eq.~\eqref{eq:nonlocal_ops}, might present no particular roadblock for QMC applications of nuclei and nuclear matter.